MikeLidbary/quote-api/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Introducing the topic and giving some background info.

-### Prerequisites
+## Prerequisites

 What you need to follow the tutorial.